mollyporph/TemplateParser/README.md

 ```

 Run with `dotnet run index.html`
-You can also supply and optional outfile with `dotnet run index.html outputfile.html`
+You can also supply an optional outfile with `dotnet run index.html outputfile.html`

 The resulting file will look like this: